-Any carbon diamond with zero impurities is referred to as a colorless diamond.
-However, both natural and man-made diamonds have impurities mainly in the form of nitrogen because nearly every diamond, natural or man-made, starts as a yellow diamond.
+A carbon diamond with zero impurities is referred to as a colorless diamond.
+However, both natural and man-made diamonds have impurities mainly in nitrogen because nearly every diamond, natural or man-made, starts as a yellow diamond.

-The nitrogen lattice in the natural diamonds is separated after millions of years of exposure to heat and pressure.
-The separation gives the diamond the ability to shine white.
+The nitrogen lattice in natural diamonds is separated after millions of years of exposure to heat and pressure.
+The diamond shines white because of the separation.

-Our lab-grown diamonds do not have millions of years to split, though growing the diamond with little or low Nitrogen results in the same.
+Our lab-grown diamonds do not have millions of years to split, though growing the diamond with little or low nitrogen produces the same outcome.

 The process of extracting nitrogen and boron from the cell makes the growth slower, for which reason 1.0 carat of a diamond grows in up to two weeks.

-Given that the growth of white diamonds is temperamental and time-consuming, they are very limited in supply.
+Given that the growth of white diamonds is temperamental and time-consuming, their supply is very limited.
 On the other hand, white, natural diamonds are in abundance, making their cost comparable.
-The price of the natural and man-made white diamonds for a carat will fall within the range of $5,600-$10,000, depending on the carat, cut, size and clarity.
+The price of natural and man-made white diamonds per carat will fall within the range of $2,100-$8,000, depending on the carat, cut, size, and clarity.

 Lab-made diamonds have a clarity ranging from IF to SI2.

-Like the white diamonds, yellow lab-created diamonds are chemically, physically, and optically identical to the naturally mined yellow diamond.
-Yellow man-made diamonds are conflict-free and available in yellow: the yellow color ranges from fancy yellow to fancy vivid yellow.
+Like white diamonds, yellow lab-created diamonds are chemically, physically, and optically identical to the naturally mined yellow diamond.
+Yellow man-made diamonds are available in the yellow color range, from fancy yellow to vivid yellow.

 Nitrogen is the primary source of color for naturally mined and artificial diamonds.
-Introducing impurities at a controlled rate during the culturing process gives a right to the yellow man-created diamond.
-The more nitrogen added to the process, the yellower the diamond, though adding excess nitrogen makes a diamond brownish in appearance.
+Introducing impurities at a controlled rate during the culturing process gives the yellow man-made diamond color.
+The more nitrogen is added to the process, the yellower the diamond, though adding excess nitrogen makes the diamond brownish in appearance.

-It takes five to six days to end a cycle of production of the 1.0 to 2.0 carat of diamond in the growth machine.
-The growth of yellow man-made diamonds is faster because the nitrogen left during the growth process speeds up the growth.
+It takes five to six days to complete a 1.0 to 2.0-carat diamond production cycle in the growth machine.
+The growth of yellow man-made diamonds is faster because the nitrogen impurities speed up the growth.

 Yellow lab-made diamonds are not abundant in nature.
 Besides, since yellow man-made diamonds cost about 75% less than the scarcely available natural yellow diamond, the yellow man-made diamond is always a good option.

-Most yellow shaped diamonds grow in a truncated octahedral shape.
-Shapes like Asscher and Emerald are typically acquired from them to maximize the yield.
+Most yellow-shaped diamonds grow in a truncated octahedral shape.
+Shapes like Asscher and Emerald are typically acquired to maximize the yield.

-Blue lab-grown diamonds are chemically, physically, and optically identical to the naturally mined blue lab diamond.
-Blue man-made diamonds are conflict-free and cost about 10% of the amount needed to get a naturally mined pink diamond.
-A blue diamond made in the lab also ranges from fancy blue to fancy intense blue diamond.
+Blue lab-grown diamonds are chemically, physically, and optically identical to the naturally mined blue diamond.
+Blue man-made diamonds cost about 90% less than the naturally mined pink diamond.
+A blue diamond made in the lab ranges from fancy blue to fancy intense blue diamond.

 Boron is the source of color for both the natural and lab-made blue diamond.
-It is the impurity introduced in the process of diamond growth.
-Controlled introduction of boron results in a varying lab-made blue diamond.
+Controlled introduction of boron results in a varied lab-made blue diamond.

-About 7-10 days are required to produce 1.0 carat of blue diamond.
+A 1.0-carat blue diamond takes approximately 7–10 days to produce.
 Boron helps in speeding up the growth of the diamond.

-Blue diamonds grow in Hexa-Cubic shapes, while the best produced are usually round and corner shapes like Cushion and Asscher.
+Blue diamonds grow in hexa-cubic shapes, while the best produced are usually round and have corner shapes like Cushion and Asscher.

-Like the white, yellow, and blue diamonds, pink lab-made diamonds are chemically, physically, and optically identical to naturally mined pink lab diamonds.
-Pink man-made diamonds are conflict-free and cost about 5% of the amount needed to get a naturally mined pink diamond.
-Those made in the lab also range from fancy pink to fancy deep pink diamonds.
+Like white, yellow, and blue diamonds, pink lab-made diamonds are chemically, physically, and optically identical to naturally mined pink diamonds.
+Pink man-made diamonds cost about 95% less than naturally mined pink diamonds.
+Pink man-made diamonds range from fancy pink to deep pink diamonds.

-Pink diamonds can also be made from slightly yellow lab-made diamonds through the process of irradiation.
+Pink diamonds can also be made from slightly yellow lab-made diamonds through irradiation.
 Irradiation means showering the diamonds with neutrons and electrons.